The Call for Project Submissions for Crossing Borders 2017 is now open!

 • All participants are required to have a working knowledge of English

 • Projects should be well researched and developed to a stage where a comprehensive synopsis, outline, initial budget and schedule are available.
 This will ensure the participants to benefit from the condensed workshop schedule to the full extent.
-Furthermore, a first short trailer version of the project should be available for workshop no. 1 in South Korea.
+Furthermore, a first short trailer version of the project should be available for workshop no. 1 in Kuala Lumpur, Malaysia.

 The participants of Crossing Borders will be selected by a selection committee.